Universal Time-Entanglement Trade-off in Open Quantum Systems: Setup and definitions

-Assuming now each reservoir $\mu$ is Markovian, we can eliminate them in the usual manner (see e.g.~\cite{Gardiner2004}) to generate a GKSL master equation for the dynamics of $A+B$ with the constrained form of \cref{eqn:me1,eqn:me2,eqn:me3}.
+Assuming now the reservoir(s) is Markovian, we can eliminate it in the usual manner (see e.g.~\cite{Breuer2002,Gardiner2004}) to generate a GKSL master equation for the dynamics of $A+B$ with the constrained form of \cref{eqn:me1,eqn:me2,eqn:me3}, see \cref{app:6} for more details.
 In particular, each jump operator $\hat{L}_\mu$ is the sum of an $A$ and a $B$ operator as given in \cref{eqn:me3}, where $\hat A_\mu, \hat B_\mu$ are local $A,B$ operators that depend on $\hat{\tilde{A}}_\mu$ and $ \hat{\tilde{B}}_\mu$ as well as reservoir properties.
 Even with this constraint, we have an extremely general problem.
 We can still have arbitrary local dissipative processes (i.e.~set either $\hat A_\mu$ or $\hat B_\mu$ to $0$), as well as all forms of correlated Markovian dissipation relevant to physically separated systems.
 Moreover, we place no constraints on the Hamiltonian $\hat{H}$ in \cref{eqn:me1} (as there could be arbitrary bath-induced Hamiltonian interactions between $A$ and $B$).